DylanAlberto/MioBuss/README.md

 ## Prerequisites

-Before installing mi-gym, ensure you have [pnpm](https://pnpm.io/installation) installed and AWS credentials properly configured (refer to the AWS CLI [configuration guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).
+Before installing MioBuss, ensure you have [pnpm](https://pnpm.io/installation) installed and AWS credentials properly configured (refer to the AWS CLI [configuration guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).

 ## Installation

-To set up mi-gym, follow these steps:
+To set up MioBuss, follow these steps:

 1. Clone the repository to your local machine.
 2. Inside the `infra` folder, create a `.env.dev` file using the `.env.example` as a template.